veev/ReCode_Project/README.md

 FAQ's
 -----
-Q: Which ones have actual code?
+Q: Which works have actual code?
 A: This publication was small and didn't have a lot of room to print code.
 There are, however a few that had excerpts:
 >"Untitled" (Jean H. Bevis) - Vol.1 No.4, pg.
 8
 >"Untitled" (W.G.
 Wolfgang) - Vol.1 No.4, pg.
 10-17